ziegenberg/git-tools/README.md

 Usage
 -----

-Current usage.
-Subject to change until code is finalized.
 Also see the --help text.

 ```sh
 # The horde-git-tools command can be found at the horde-git-tools/bin directory.